(Community Matters) Well, have decided I should learn more if starting to worry – previous post here.

+What is swine flu?
 Swine Influenza (swine flu) is a respiratory disease of pigs caused by type A influenza viruses that causes regular outbreaks in pigs.
 People do not normally get swine flu, but human infections can and do happen.
 Swine flu viruses have been reported to spread from person-to-person, but in the past, this transmission was limited and not sustained beyond three people.

 The symptoms of swine flu in people are similar to the symptoms of regular human flu and include fever, cough, sore throat, body aches, headache, chills and fatigue.
 Some people have reported diarrhea and vomiting associated with swine flu.
 In the past, severe illness (pneumonia and respiratory failure) and deaths have been reported with swine flu infection in people.
 Like seasonal flu, swine flu may cause a worsening of underlying chronic medical conditions.

 Infectious period for a confirmed case of swine influenza A (H1N1) virus infection is defined as 1 day prior to the case’s illness onset to 7 days after onset.

 Close contact is defined as: within about 6 feet of an ill person who is a confirmed or suspected case of swine-origin influenza A (H1N1) virus infection during the case’s infectious period.